 The cumulative GPA for both good academic standing and degree conferral is a 3.0.
-A student admitted as a Special Matriculant is required to achieve a 3.0 average or better after completing a certain number of credits as stipulated by their respective program.
 Grades are subject to review by the faculty advisor and program director at the end of each term.
 If the academic average falls below 3.0 the student will be placed on academic probation.